hl7au/au-fhir-pd/pages/_includes/intro.md

 ## Scope

+Information
-* Organisation Directory Entry: managing organisations
+* **Organisation Directory Entry**: managing organisations
-* Practitioner Directory Entry: individual practitioners
+* **Practitioner Directory Entry**: individual practitioners
-* Practitioner Role Directory Entry: role participants at a location for an organisation
+* **Practitioner Role Directory Entry**: role participants at a location for an organisation
-* Healthcare Service Directory Entry: services delivered at a location for an organization
+* **Healthcare Service Directory Entry**: services delivered at a location for an organization
-* Secure Messaging Endpoint Directory Entry: connection details for secure messaging
+* **Secure Messaging Endpoint Directory Entry**: connection details for secure messaging

+Interactions
+* **Search** allows the selection of relevant entries based on criteria
+* **Read** allows the retrieval of a specifc entry

+Patterns of Use
+* **Federated Directory** approach to supply responses based on a combination of results from multiple directory service providers
+* **Synchronisation** approach to allow service supplied directory entry updates or deletion to be systematically synchronised with a local directory

 ## Usage